alex-precosky/dms/README.md

 npm run dev
 ```

-Now you should see these folling lines
+Now you should see these following lines
 ```
 Project is running at http://localhost:8080/
 ...